clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

 \ask Can you think of two strings that have a different genotype but the same phenotype?
 \end{itemize}

 Of course our previous fitness function - the count of the substring "CAC" - does not make much sense in this case.
 We will have to define a new one.
-When communicating with a fixed target (thus constant S and R matrices), the chance of successful communication can be computed by ... (why is it this way).
+We can compute the chance of successful communication between two agents by summing up the chance of success for each individual meaning-signal combination.
+For instance, let's assume the sender wants to convey the meaning "leopard".
+We multiply the probabilities for all signals the sender could use for this meaning (the row in $S$ starting with "leopard") with the chance that the receiver will interpret this signal as having the meaning "leopard" (the "leopard" column in $R$).
+In this case as the sender only uses the signal chirp to express the meaning leopard, and the receiver interprets this signal as having the meaning leopard with probability 1, the chance of successfully conveying the meaning "leopard" in this system is 1.

-We provided some implemented fitness functions in the file fitness_functions.R: \begin{itemize}
+We implemented some fitness functions that you can find in the file \texttt{auxiliary\_functions.R}: \begin{itemize}
 \item \texttt{CAC\_count}: This is the fitness function you used before, that counts the number of occurrences of the substring "CAC" in the genome;
 \item \texttt{communication\_fixed\_target}: This fitness function captures how well the population member can communicate with a fixed target with S and R matrix that allows perfect communication (i.e., it does not use the same signal for different meanings, or assign different meanings to the same signal).
 \item \texttt{communication\_random\_target}: This fitness function describes the more realistic situation, in which the fitness of a population member is determined based on its communication with a random other member of the population.
 \end{itemize}

-You can change the fitness function of your simulation by commenting out the previous fitness function (in this case the line that says '\texttt{fitness\_function <- CAC\_count}') and uncommenting the line with the preferred fitness function.
+You can change the fitness function - like the rest of the parameters - at the top of the file \texttt{lab-2.R}, by uncommenting the line with the preferred fitness function (and commenting out all other fitness function lines).
 As you may have guessed, you can (un)comment a line in an R script by placing (removing) a '#' at the beginning.

 \begin{itemize}
 \ask What is the maximal fitness that an individual can have?
 \action Change the fitness function in the script to \texttt{communication\_fixed\_target}.
 Run an evolutionary simulation with a low mutation rate for 100 iterations.
-What is the average fitness and most frequent communication system at the end of it? \textcolor{red}{Is it trivial how they can check the population at the end?
-Maybe make something to do that}
+What is the average fitness and most frequent communication system at the end of it?
+You can check the population at the end by typing \texttt{population} in your command line.
 \ask Can the members of the resulting population also communicate with each other or only with the preset fixed target?
 \ask What would happen if the target was fixed, but not perfect?
-You can test your assumption by changing the target matrices in the fitness\_functions file.
+You can test your assumption by changing the target matrices in the \texttt{auxiliary\_functions file}.
 \end{itemize}

 A more realistic situation is the one in which the members of the population do not all communicate with the same fixed target, but with other members of the population, that has his own (evolved) S and R matrix.\begin{itemize}
 \action Run some evolutionary simulations for this scenario (compute the fitness by using the function \texttt{communication\_random\_target}).
 What is the average fitness and most frequent communication system at the end of it?
+Experiment with the learning rate.
 \askstar This is frequency dependent selection.
 Why does it not always evolve to the optimal communication system?
+\askstar What do you expect to happen if only successfully \textit{receiving} but not \textit{sending} contributes to fitness?
+\action Test your assumption by using the fitness function \texttt{sending\_random\_target}.
 \end{itemize}

-\begin{itemize}

-\item Compute fitness by communicating with a a fixed target S and R. Fitness = sum of diagonal values of S\%*\%R* + S*\%*\%R.
-\item Run an evolutionary simulation with low mutation rate for 100 iteration.
-What is the average fitness and most frequent communication system at the end of it?
-\item Compute fitness by communicating with a a random other agent, with its own (evolved) S' and R'.
-Fitness = sum of diagonal values of S\%*\%R' + S'\%*\%R.
-\item Run an evolutionary simulation with low mutation rate for 100 iteration.
-What is the average fitness and most frequent communication system at the end of it?
-\item *This is frequency dependent selection.
-Why does it not always evolve to the optimal communication system?
-\end{itemize}

-\textcolor{red}{TODO: say something about running scripts from R (folder, \texttt{source})}

-\textcolor{red}{TODO: explain download fitness function}

-# Communication Systems as Matrices

-\textcolor{red}{We don't need this anymore I think?}

-Campbell monkeys have an alarm call system where the calls for leopards and eagles can be preceded by a "boom" call, which generally has the effect of changing the meaning of the calls from predator-specific alarms to a general signal of disturbance, although they are sometimes still interpreted as alarms \citep{zuberbuhler2002syntactic}.
-If we consider just the calls for leopards and eagles, with and without preceding boom, we have 4 different signals and, if we add "disturbance" a set of 3 different meanings.

-You can compute the chance of successful communication by summing up the chance of success for each individual meaning-signal combination.For instance, let's assume the sender wants to convey the meaning "leopard".
-We multiply the probabilities for all signals the sender could use for this meaning (the row in $S$ starting with "leopard") with the chance that the receiver will interpret this signal as having the meaning "leopard" (the "leopard" column in $R$).
-In this case as the sender only uses the signal L_\textsubscript{C} to express the meaning leopard, and the receiver interprets this signal as having the meaning leopard with probability 1, the chance of successfully conveying the meaning "leopard" in this system is 1.

 \bibliography{bib}